 Unlike aluminium, which is a crystalline metal, CFRP is largely non-crystalline and anisotropic, meaning its strength can be tailored by orientating the fibres in directions where loads are greatest.
 This is useful for access panels that must endure vibration, aerodynamic forces, and repeated loading during flight.
 CFRP also has excellent resistance to corrosion and performs well when exposed to fuels, oils, and cleaning chemicals, which reduces maintenance requirements compared with aluminium.

 However, CFRP has limitations.
 It is generally less tough than aluminium and can be more brittle, making it more susceptible to impact damage.
-Defects in CFRP can be harder to detect and repairs are more complex and costly than for aluminium panels.
+Defects in CFRP can be harder to detect, and repairs are more complex and costly than for aluminium panels.
 Also, CFRP is more difficult to recycle than aluminium.

 Overall, CFRP is suitable for manufacturing aircraft wing access panels due to its low density, high strength, corrosion resistance, and ability to maintain aerodynamic shape under varying environmental conditions at altitude.
-However, it must be tailor-made to provide acceptable resistance to impact load and careful consideration must be given to its brittleness, repairability, and disposal.
+However, it must be tailor-made to provide acceptable resistance to impact load, and careful consideration must be given to its brittleness, repairability, and disposal.

 Why is this a model answer?